viljami/arduino-starter-kit-rs/chapter-1-setting-up/README.md

 [Brew](https://brew.sh/) is handy package manager for OSX.

 You can use any editor of your choice for the Rust code.
 I have used [Visual Studio Code](https://code.visualstudio.com/).
-I recommend installing Rust related extensions from the editor's 'Extensions' tab.
+I would recommend installing Rust related extensions from the editor's 'Extensions' tab.

 ```sh
 brew install vscode
 ```

-## Setup Development environment
+## Setup Development Environment

 Setting up for [Linux and Windows](https://blog.logrocket.com/complete-guide-running-rust-arduino/).
-Here I have confirmed functional OSX setup:
+The following instructions are for OSX.

 ```sh
 xcode-select --install